cloudcr0w/serverless-project/README.md

 ✅ Logs viewable in GitHub Actions & CloudWatch

+## 🛠️ Development Notes

+- Run tests locally using `pytest` from `terraform/tests`
+- Use `build.sh` to create and upload Lambda ZIP manually
+- All infrastructure is managed via Terraform, including alerting

 ### 👨‍💻 About the Author
 Created by Adam Wrona as part of his DevOps & Cloud Engineering journey 🚀